Porta Madryn, Argentina – the Heart of Patagonia

 Puerto Madryn has a large marine pier right in the center of the city capable of handling large cruise ships.
 A walk down the pier puts you right in the middle of the CBD with good restaurants, cafes and shops along with a large selection of tour operators.
 All along the waterfront is a wide beach with a walking promenade.

 Madryn is a port city boasting a large deep-water port and is also a major industrial city, mainly focused on aluminum production and fishing.
 Puerto Madryn is also in an isolated area of Patagonia with the biggest attractions in the area being the national parks.
 Trips out to the parks can take between one and a half to two hours each way and the best way to visit is to book a tour.
-Other than walking the best way to get around the city itself is by taxi.
+Other than walking the best way to get around the city itself is by taxi which a reasonably priced.

 At this writing the exchange rate is about 38 Argentine Pesos to one US Dollar.
 Because of inflation rates over the past several years buying Pesos before leaving the United States is almost impossible.
-Because of the high number of visiting tourists, in the CBD many shops will accept Euros and American Dollars.
+Because of the high number of visiting tourists, in the CBD many shops are eager to accept Euros and American Dollars.
 It is still advisable to exchange some currency for convenience.

 It is one of the most vibrant cities in Patagonia, with a beautiful coastal avenue overlooking Nuevo Gulf.
 As noted the focus of the tourist business is visiting the parks to see the penguins, seals and orcas.
 In town there are a number of shops and cafes with over a dozen good restaurants within a block of the waterfront.
 One of the local favorite pastimes is drinking coffee with chocolates in the many chocolate shops along the waterfront.